ester-tsai/Ester-Tsai-Shopify-Data-Science-Intern-Challenge.github.io/index.md

 ### (b) What is the last name of the employee with the most orders?
 ANSWER: Peacock

-(Note: The employee with the most orders has an EmployeeID of 4, so I will identify the last name of the employee with an EmployeeID of 4.)
+Logic: The employee with the most orders has an EmployeeID of 4, so I will identify the last name of the employee with an EmployeeID of 4.

 ```markdown
 SELECT LastName FROM Employees